httpwg/wg-materials/ietf117/minutes.md

 PM: Few items are browser specific, didn't feel appropriate to include in here.

-MN: Seems like found a way to unblock concerns.
+MN: Seems like you found a way to unblock concerns.

 PM: Privacy and security reviews haven't crapped on it yet, a first.
 Pattern matching - have seen cases where version of resources are in middle of path, main dots at end, so needed at least a wildcard in the middle.